Plant DetailShow Menu

 • 1.5-inch green oval drupes that ripen to black

-Insects, Diseases, and Other Plant Problems: The common olive has no serious insect pests or diseases.
+Insects, Diseases, and Other Plant Problems: The olive has no serious insect pests or diseases.
 Monitor the tree for olive knot, verticillium wilt, and root rot.
-Scales may be seen.
+Scale insects may be a problem.

 VIDEO created by Andy Pulte for “Landscape Plant Identification, Taxonomy, and Morphology” a plant identification course offered by the Department of Plant Sciences, University of Tennessee.